Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 This abstraction standardizes compression workflows across models and tasks while remaining easily extensible.
 New recipes can be registered to integrate emerging quantization methods or custom heuristics without modifying core optimization logic.

 \paragraph{Calibration Data Sampling} To support data-aware quantization \cite{xiao2023smoothquant,frantar2023gptq}, the \textit{Optimizer} includes a modular sampling pipeline for calibration dataset preparation.
-As corroborated by literature \cite{williams2023impact, zhang2025selectq}, selecting the correct calibration data affects the performance of the quantized model.
+As established in prior work \cite{williams2023impact, zhang2025selectq}, selecting the correct calibration data affects the performance of the quantized model.
 Accordingly, the developed module supports multiple data calibration pipelines.
 These range from uniform random sampling to more advanced strategies such as length-weighted and token-statistics–stratified sampling.
 The goal is to account for variations in data distribution, dataset composition, and token-level characteristics.
 The module also provides hooks for easy extension with new strategies.
 Its flexible design further enables future adaptive calibration, where sampling dynamically adjusts to quantization performance.

 \paragraph{Automated Optimization Workflow} The \textit{Optimizer} automates the full compression lifecycle, including model loading, calibration preprocessing, quantization, and model serialization.
 Calibration sample counts are derived directly from recipe specifications, and the pipeline orchestrates execution end-to-end, enabling fully automated, reproducible compression across backends.